Gusb3ll/Holotranslator/README.md

 If the application doesn't display the japanese character correctly please follow these steps :

-        1.Open the Control Panel
+1. Open the Control Panel

-        2.Click Region and Language
+2. Click Region and Language

-        3.On the Administrative tab, under Language for non-Unicode programs, click "change system locale..."
+3. On the Administrative tab, under Language for non-Unicode programs, click "change system locale..."

-        4.Set the Current system locale as "Japanese(Japan)"
+4. Set the Current system locale as "Japanese(Japan)"